 - setzen = meaning: to cause sth. to sit

-Now, you might ask yourself when to use which verb when in English you only need to use one verb.
-The answer is not so complicated because “legen”, “stellen” and “setzen” are the Accusative forms of the Dative forms “liegen”, “stehen” and “sitzen”.
+Now, you might ask yourself when to use which of the German verbs when in English, you only need to use one verb.
+The answer is not so complicated because “legen”, “stellen” and “setzen” are the Accusative forms of the Dative verbs “liegen”, “stehen” and “sitzen”.

 - legen vs. liegen = You need first to lay sth. down so it can finally lay down